Cynllun Mentoriaeth Academaidd Glinigol

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 The Clinical Academic Mentorship Scheme (CAMS) offers promising clinical neuroscientists an exciting opportunity to kick-start their academic career.

 Places will be allocated selectively, and competition will be strong.
-Applications require a brief CV (maximum four pages) and a covering letter outlining why you would like to appointed to the scheme and your career plans.
+Applications require a brief CV (maximum four pages) and a covering letter outlining why you would like to be appointed to the scheme and your career plans.

-For more information and to apply, please see the full job description.
+For more information and to apply, please contact Professor George Kirov at email@example.com.